 As previously mentioned, groundwater contamination from the Del Amo site is being addressed together with the Montrose groundwater contamination.
 Concentrations of benzene have been detected at that site at up to 1.7 million ppb in the water table and up to 380,000 ppb in the MBFC Sand.

 Selected Remedial Action for Groundwater: Completed

 The groundwater contamination from the Montrose Chemical plant has commingled with a portion of the groundwater contamination from the former Del Amo Rubber plant, which lies adjacent and to the east of the former Montrose plant.
 Remedial actions for groundwater at these two Superfund sites are related.
 EPA has selected a single remedial action to address groundwater at both the Montrose Chemical and Del Amo Superfund sites.
 The remedy applies to what EPA calls the Dual-Site Operable Unit.
-This operable unit covers dissolved phase cleanup and the hydraulic isolation of NAPL at both sites.
+This operable unit covers dissolved phase cleanup and the hydraulic isolation or containiment of NAPL within both sites.

 EPA completed the Joint Groundwater Feasibility Study (JGWFS) in May 1998, and issued a Proposed Plan on June 2, 1999.
 EPA issued a Record of Decision (ROD) for the Dual Site Groundwater Operable Unit on March 30,1999.
 This ROD can be downloaded in Adobe Acrobat (pdf) format from this website.